FAQ

 Program FAQs

-- Early Registration and SOAR (Student Orientation, Advising, and Registration) for 49erNext students on track to earn their associates degree at their community college
+• Early academic advising and registration for 49erNext students on track to earn their associate degree at their community college

 While enrolled at your participating community college, you will meet with your community college academic advisor once per semester.
-In collaboration with a UNC Charlotte academic advisor, special degree plans have been created for you called meta-majors.
+In collaboration with a UNC Charlotte academic advisor, special degree plans have been created for you.
 All of the recommended courses are transferable to UNC Charlotte.

-Earning your associate’s degree before transferring is recommended for a variety of reasons, largely due to your future projected success.
+Earning your associate degree before transferring is recommended for a variety of reasons, largely due to your future projected success.

-By completing an associate in arts, associate in science, or associate in engineering degree before transferring, you will receive a full general education waiver.
-Meaning, you will have satisfied all of the UNC Charlotte general education requirements with the completion of your associate’s degree.
+1. By completing an associate in arts, associate in science, or associate in engineering degree before transferring, you will receive a full general education waiver.
+Meaning, you will have satisfied all of the UNC Charlotte general education requirements with the completion of your associate degree.

-If you completed your associate degree and followed the meta-major map, you will seamlessly transfer into your intended major.
+3. If you completed your associate degree and followed the course outlined by UNC Charlotte and your academic advisor, you will seamlessly transfer into your intended major.

 Application FAQs